 Electric Hydrogen Co (EH2) is developing new electrolysis technologies to produce cost-competitive green hydrogen for heavy industries like ammonia and steel.
 The Massachusetts-based company has raised over $200M from investors including Breakthrough Energy Ventures, Prelude Ventures, Capricorn Investment Group, Energy Impact Partners, Fifth Wall Climate Tech, and S2G Ventures.
 EH2 recently announced the location of its first electrolyzer “gigafactory” in Devens, Mass.
-Co-founder and CEO Raffi Garabedian will join the panel.
+Co-founder and CEO Raffi Garabedian joined the panel.

 Ayrton Energy is developing liquid organic hydrogen carrier (LOHC) storage technology to enable safe, scalable distribution of hydrogen without the need for cryogenics and pressure.
 Founded in 2021 in Calgary, Alberta, Ayrton participated in HAX (SOSV’s hard tech program) and is backed by investors including Hogarth Ventures, The51, and Valhalla Private Capital.
-Natasha Kostenuk, founder and CEO of Ayrton Energy, will join the discussion.
+Natasha Kostenuk, founder and CEO of Ayrton Energy, joined the discussion.

 Brooklyn, NY-based Amogy aims to decarbonize global transportation and industry using a “Powerpack” that releases hydrogen from green ammonia (NH3) and feeds it into a fuel cell.
 Ammonia may be safer and easier to store than pure hydrogen, though it, too, comes with risks.
 Earlier this year, Amogy introduced the first ammonia-powered semi-truck and aims to demo a tugboat later this year.
 Founded by four PhDs with degrees from MIT, Amogy has raised over $200M from investors including Amazon’s Climate Pledge Fund, AP Ventures, SK, Saudi Aramco, and DCVC.
-Dr. Seonghoon Woo, founder and CEO of Amogy, will represent the company.
+Dr. Seonghoon Woo, founder and CEO of Amogy, represented the company.

 Can climate technologists unlock the full potential of hydrogen for the energy transition?